gomeza08/Name-Corrector/README.md

 Name Correcter
 =============

-Chrome extension that fixes mis-identifactions of famous people
+Chrome extension that fixes mis-identifactions of famous people (if you are unsure of the effect, please go to http://bit.ly/1KonDJ1 and http://bit.ly/1GKw5xs)

 [Direct download of crx file](https://github.com/gomeza08/Name-Corrector/blob/master/NameCorrector.crx?raw=true)